-- Cloud services and free cloud credits worth \$1000 - Application based services offering an entire suite of custom apps to the Startup be specific to any industry, service type or stakeholder.
-The platform provides access to manage all the applications received from Startups with the functionality of accepting, rejecting and marking applications as incomplete.
+- Cloud services and free cloud credits worth \$1000 - Application based services offering an entire suite of custom apps to the Startup

 Application Management System

 Application Management System (AMS) allows the enabling bodies registered on the Hub to create their own program, workshop or a challenge.
 The AMS is an easy to use mechanism and an effective way to reach out to a huge entrepreneurial ecosystem.
 The type of applications can